vpon/scala-style-guide/README.md

 }
 ```

-Notice that, in all of these, the return type of the method is always given directly following the
+In all cases, the function's return type still has to be written directly
-last closing parenthesis.
+following the last closing parenthesis.

-#### Usage
+#### Calling Functions

-When calling methods with numerous arguments, place the first parameter of your method
+When calling functions with numerous arguments, place the first parameter on the
-on the same line as the method name, and align successive parameters with the first:
+same line as the function and align the remaining parameters with the first:

 ```scala
 fooBar(someVeryLongFieldName,